-Distribution: Widely distributed throughout Washington; southern British Columbia to Northern California, east to northern Idaho and western Montana.
+Distribution: Occurring on both sides of the Cascades crest in Washington; southern British Columbia to Northern California, east to northern Idaho and western Montana.

 Habitat: Sagebrush slopes and open woods.